HollyAutomation/Holly/readme.md

 ## Holly

-A reliable and simple automated testing framework built around playwright and mocha with Jest snapshots thrown in, running in parallel.
+A reliable and simple automated testing framework built around playwright and mocha with Jest matchers and snapshots thrown in, running in parallel with a timetravel capable UI.

 ## Current Status - POC